Connect securely to back end resources from an App Service environment

 Restricting Access With a Network ACL

 Port 1433 can be secured using a network access control list.
-The example below whitelists client addresses originating from inside of a virtual network, and blocks access to all other clients.
+The example below adds to assignment permissions the client addresses originating from within a virtual network, and blocks access to all other clients.

-Any applications running in App Service Environment in the same virtual network as the SQL Server will be able to connect to the SQL Server instance using the VNet internal IP address for the SQL Server virtual machine.
+Any applications that run in App Service Environment, in the same virtual network as the SQL Server, may connect to the SQL Server instance.
+Use the VNet internal IP address for the SQL Server virtual machine.

 The example connection string below references the SQL Server using its private IP address.

-Although the virtual machine has a public endpoint as well, connection attempts using the public IP address will be rejected because of the network ACL.
+Although the virtual machine has a public endpoint as well, connection attempts to use the public IP address will be rejected because of the network ACL.

 Restricting Access With a Network Security Group

 An alternative approach for securing access is with a network security group.
 Network security groups can be applied to individual virtual machines, or to a subnet containing virtual machines.